encoredev/encore/docs/develop/auth.md

 can be whatever you wish, but in practice it usually maps directly to the primary key stored in a user table (either defined in the Encore service or in an external service like Firebase or Okta).

+The auth handler is global: once defined it works like an API Gateway, running for all incoming requests to your Encore application, regardless of which service is being called.

 <Callout type="important">

 If your auth handler returns an error, Encore responds with a `500 Internal Server Error`.